 The revised National Emission Ceilings Directive (Directive 2016/2284/EU) came into force on 31st December 2016.
-The Directive was transposed into UK legislation in February 2018, and the new legislation came into force on 1st July 2018.
+The Directive was transposed into UK legislation in February 2018 via the National Emissions Ceilings Regulations 2018, and the new legislation came into force on 1st July 2018.
 Under the new Directive and the amended Gothenburg Protocol, the UK has ambitious targets in place to reduce emissions of five damaging air pollutants (ammonia, nitrogen oxides, non-methane volatile organic compounds, fine particulate matter and sulphur dioxide) by 2020 and 2030.
 Defra's Clean Air Strategy, published in January 2019, sets out how we will work towards these goals (see Section 2.2.2).
+In addition, the UK published its National Air Pollution Control Programme (NAPCP) on 1st April 2019 which details the potential policies and measures required to meet the 2020 and 2030 emission reduction targets.